SkanUJkod/SkanUJkod/doc/architecture/decisions/plugin-architecture.md

 I also think a differential approach in analyzing the current global software development ecosystem will be beneficial, like a talk on `Implementing a plugin system in x, where x is your favorite programming language`.

+[^1]: Swift is a notable exception and there's a [great post](https://faultlore.com/blah/swift-abi/) by Aria Desires comparing it to Rust.
-[^1]: As a side note, most languages actually implement an "escape hatch" C FFI, even when it vastly violates their invariants.
+[^2]: As a side note, most languages actually implement an "escape hatch" C FFI, even when it vastly violates their invariants.
 Haskell allows C FFI calls for low level operations to allow high-performance implementations of things like array-based data structures, even though it's supposed to be a pure language.
 Most interop is provided via the C FFI for multi-language project, as discussed in [this brilliant talk](https://www.youtube.com/watch?v=3yVc5t-g-VU) on high-level language interoperability (which we'll circle back to when considering future refinements).
 Rust isn't different in this sense by providing the `unsafe` keyword as a more general escape hatch from its ownership model, which is also required when using [`extern` functions](https://doc.rust-lang.org/book/ch20-01-unsafe-rust.html#using-extern-functions-to-call-external-code) for FFI.